Challah recipe

 Divide

 Place the dough on a floured surface.
-If you would like to make one large challah, divide the dough into thirds, roll each third into an oval/pancake shape, (you could add toppings at this point if you want them to be on top) and roll up each pancake into a log/crepe kind of thing.
+Divide the dough into portions.
+To make one challah with three braids, divide it into thirds.
+Roll each portion into an oval/pancake shape.
+If you have filling ingredients that you want to be layered throughout the challah(s), distribute them on top of the flat pancake shape now.
+Then, roll up each pancake into a log/crepe kind of thing.
 Cover them and wait five minutes.

 Shape

 Squeeze each log into a longer, thinner, rope-like form.
 Each should be approximately the same thickness.
-Pinch the tops together and braid into the desired form.
-You could add toppings at this point if you want them to be on top.
-Cover and allow it to rise for 45 minutes.
+Pinch the tops together and braid into the desired shape, then apply any garnishes or bread washes.
+(I liked a wash that I made by mixing 1 tbsp of nondairy milk with 1 tbsp of maple syrup.)
+Cover and allow to rise for 45 minutes.
 Preheat the oven to 375°F such that the oven is preheated for a few minutes (A Taste of Challah says 20 but I think that’s excessive) before you put the challah in.

 Bake